Nasir Mahalleh

-Nasir Mahalleh (نصيرمحله) (Note: Also romanized as Naşīr Maḩalleh; also known as Nasir-Magala) is a village in, and the capital of, Ahmadsargurab Rural District of Ahmadsargurab District, Shaft County, Gilan province, Iran.
+Nasir Mahalleh (نصيرمحله) (Note: Also romanized as Naşīr Maḩalleh; also known as Nasir-Magala) is a village in, and the capital of, Ahmadsargurab Rural District in Ahmadsargurab District of Shaft County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 3,090 in 802 households.
 The following census in 2011 counted 3,124 people in 863 households.
 The 2016 census measured the population of the village as 2,700 people in 894 households.
 It was the most populous village in its rural district.